We have a wealth of information on sharks and shark attacks here at the Museum, but here are some of the most common topics that we’ve been asked.

 Of these, only about a dozen should be considered particularly dangerous when encountered.
-The shark species responsible for most unprovoked attacks on humans are the white (Carcharodon carcharias), tiger (Galeocerdo cuvier), and bull (Carcharhinus leucas).
+The shark species responsible for most unprovoked bites on humans are the white (Carcharodon carcharias), tiger (Galeocerdo cuvier), and bull (Carcharhinus leucas).
 All sharks, large and small, are however predators and could be capable of inflicting wounds if provoked.
 They should all be treated with respect when encountered.

 Humans have a fear for sharks that may be in part innately rooted in our past when we did need to be on constant alert for large predators.